coldshrine/study-notes/books/radical-focus.md

 A mission and an Objective in the OKR model have a lot in common, they are aspirational and memorable, the key difference is time scale.
 An Objective takes you through a year or a quarter.
 A mission should last at least five years.

 A mission keeps you on the rails.
 The OKRs provide focus and milestones.
 Using OKRs without a mission is messy, undirected and potentially destructive.
 Once you have a mission, selecting each quarter's Objective is straightforward, you are ready to have conversations on how to move the mission forward.

+## OKR fundamentals

+OKR stands for **Objectives** and **Key Results**, they came from Andy Grove implementing Peter Drucker's Management by Objective system at Intel.
+John Doerr, former intel executive, began evangelising them to all the startups he invested.
+Some like Google and then Zynga embraced them fully.

+The Objective is qualitative, and the KRs (most often three) are quantitative.
+The objective establishes a goal for a set period of time, usually a quarter.
+The Key Results tell you if the Objective has been met by the end of the time.